Why Are People With Lupus So Tired?

 There are many suspected causes of lupus fatigue, but no one definitive answer.
 In "The Lupus Book," renowned rheumatologist Daniel Wallace explains that active inflammation can cause fatigue.
 Inflammation in lupus is caused by our immune system attacking either invading germs or, in the case of lupus, our own body’s organs.
 To understand immune system dysfunction in lupus, imagine the body’s immune system as an army.
 A healthy immune system is made up of cells, or soldiers, who recognize enemy germs and then fight them in order to protect the body.
 In lupus, however, imagine that the soldiers in the army are confused.
 They incorrectly identify organs such as the joints, skin, kidneys, or central nervous system as foreign invaders.
 Then the immune system ruthlessly attacks, causing inflammation.
 The same inflammatory response that makes us tired when our bodies fight off the flu or cold becomes a frequent occurrence in lupus because our immune system is overactive.1

 Cytokine dysfunction may also play a role in lupus fatigue.
 Cytokines, a part of our body’s immune system, are hormone-like substances that are spurred into action by our body’s immune response.
 A phenomenon called cytokine storm occurs when excess cytokines flood the body.
-Cytokine storm is the result of an overactive immune response and is currently being studied in COVID-19 patients.2
+Cytokine storm is the result of an overactive immune response.2

 Another cause of fatigue in lupus patients may not be lupus at all.
 Some lupus patients develop additional medical conditions after they’ve already been diagnosed with lupus.